SwissDataScienceCenter/renku/docs/how-to-guides/admin/deploying-renku.rst

   - all the necessary secrets are configured
   - the ingress configuration is correct
   - add/verify, if necessary, the persistent volume claims
-  - if deploying GitLab with Renku, complete the GitLab configuration (storage for LFS and registry)

 .. note::
    If you created persistent volumes in the step above, make sure to add their